Ilovemyfamily1/HospitalManageMent/README.md

-# 3This System consists of an Admin handling part, which means an admin can manage doctors details, patients details and manage booking of doctor's appointments.
+## This System consists of an Admin handling part, which means an admin can manage doctors details, patients details and manage booking of doctor's appointments.
-# 4Front end: HTML,CSS
+### Front end: HTML,CSS
-# 4Back end: JSP,SQL
+### Back end: JSP,SQL